mjshelton12/Team-Profile-Generator/README.md

 * Ensured email and github links worked

 ## Tests
-* Tested constructors which created Managers, Engineers, Interns, and Employees
+* Tested properties and functions of the constructors which created Managers, Engineers, Interns, and Employees

 ## Author Links